rajsiddarth/Association_rules/Readme.md

 # Unsupervised Learning :Association Rules

 ## Objective
--Learn how to convert to and read transactional data
+- Learn how to convert to and read transactional data

--Calculate Support, Confidence and lift
+- Calculate Support, Confidence and lift

 ## Project 1
 ### Dataset used

 Using the Titanic data set consisting of features such as :

-Class:Passenger Class
+- Class:Passenger Class

-Sex: Male or Female
+- Sex: Male or Female

-Age: Customer Age
+- Age: Customer Age

-Survived : Did the passenger Survive ?
+- Survived : Did the passenger Survive ?

 ## Project 2
 ### Dataset used

 Flight Delays Data set

-CRS_Departure time  Morning/Afternnon/Evening/Night
+- CRS_Departure time  Morning/Afternnon/Evening/Night

-Carrier
+- Carrier

-Destination
+- Destination

-Origin
+- Origin

-Weather conditions
+- Weather conditions

-Day of the week
+- Day of the week

-Fight status: Whether flight is delayed or not ?
+- Fight status: Whether flight is delayed or not ?

 ## Packages used
 1. repmis